krishnajiraoh/reactjs-tutorials/README.md

 - As a developer, you can tell React what you want to happen to the user interface, and React will figure out the steps of how to update the DOM on your behalf.

 ## Getting Started with React
-- To use React in your project, you can load two React scripts from an external website called unpkg.com:
+To use React in your project, you can load two React scripts from an external website called unpkg.com:
-    1. react is the core React library.
+1. 'react' is the core React library.
-    2. react-dom provides DOM-specific methods that enable you to use React with the DOM.
+2. 'react-dom' provides DOM-specific methods that enable you to use React with the DOM.

 ## JSX
 - JSX is a syntax extension for JavaScript that allows you to describe your UI in a familiar HTML-like syntax.